JLospinoso/jlospinoso.github.io/_posts/2019-07-28-cpp-crash-course.md

 I can confidently say that, through the brilliant editors at No Starch Press, I produced the best writing of my life.
 I'm glad I did it, even if I comically underestimated the required effort.

 ### Farewell
-Sending my final approvals to my production editor conjured mixed feelings.
+Sending my final approvals to my editor conjured mixed feelings.

 The book was at times my fidget cube, ready to be edited during a soul-crushing teleconference.
 Other times it was my sleep aid, waiting for me to inject some levity into a particularly dry passage during a bout of insomnia.
 Always it was a stern tutor, suggesting humility as I struggled to present content I hadn't yet mastered.
 No matter the time of day or what life events transpired, this book was always there for me.
 And I'll miss it deeply.